Cronfa Dreftadaeth / Heritage Fund

 General Visiting /

-Currently, we are open to visitors on Mondays and Thursdays from 1pm to 3pm.
+Currently, we are open to visitors on Mondays and Thursdays ONLY from 1pm to 3pm.
 However, we are aiming to increase these hours by recruiting more volunteer stewards!

 Start your visit in our new Interpretation Area and learn about our history and the people connected with St Grwst's.
 See our historic rood screen, then explore the historic Gwydir Chapel, and see the sarcophagus of Llewelyn the Great, together with the Wynn family memorials.